Skip to content

 name: Amazon VPC Flow Package

-When modules is configured, show includes entries from all modules by default.
+When modules is configured, show includes entries from all modules.
 The table displays a Project column showing which project (parent or module) each entry belongs to:

 Terminal window